johannesbraeunig/kirby-cms-utils/README.md

 # kirby-cms-utils

 This repo is ment to store some helpers for the development with the [Kirby CMS](https://getkirby.com/).
 It fits to _my_ needs and is not ment to be perfect.
+But all the time I struggle with the set-up and that's why I decided to start this repo.

 ## Content